astronomer/docs/astro/cli/sql-cli.md

 To run a query against data hosted outside of your project, you create a `YAML` file describing how to load the data, then add the file to the workflow where you want to use the data.

 1. Create connections for your data source and data destination.
 See [Configure environments and connections](#configure-environments-and-connections).

-Copy the `conn_id` of both connections for the next step.
+2. Copy the `conn_id` for both connections.
-2. In the workflow where you want to use the data, create a new `yaml` file that tells the CLI about your data source and your data destination.
+3. In the workflow where you want to use the data, create a new `yaml` file that tells the CLI about your data source and your data destination.
 You can use the following example file to load data from Amazon S3 to Amazon Redshift.

     ```yaml
     load_file: